-Redecorating every season is a fun way to add a little excitement to your home, but buying new pieces every few months can get expensive.
-If you’re running out of decor options and don’t have a big budget to spend, you can still create an ode to the season with a few DIY decorating projects that don’t cost a fortune.
-From finding the best deals on all things fall (think pumpkins, corn, hay bales) to repurposing previous decorative pieces, here are our easiest ways to say “Hello fall!” on a budget.
+Redecorating every fall season is a fun way to add a little excitement to your home and put everyone in the mood for autumn.
+But buying new fall yard decorations every time can get expensive.
+If you’re running out of decor options and don’t want to break the bank by adding new pieces, you can still create an ode to the season with a few DIY decorating projects that don’t cost a fortune.
+And fall DIY decorating is also a way to show off your personality.
+From finding the best deals on all things fall (think pumpkins, corn, hay bales) to repurposing previous decorative pieces, here are our easiest ways to bring in the fall season on a budget.

 Why spend money purchasing new items when you can use what you already have?
 Those tools and fixtures that helped your summer garden grow can now help adorn your yard for the call.

 Try repurposing old tomato cages by putting them on your front porch and filling them with baby pumpkins, winter squash, and decorative gourds.
 Whether it’s full of decor or not, you can also wrap string lights or decorative leaves around the cages to make for a fun, seasonal statement piece.

 When your summer blooms die or hibernate when the weather cools, don’t get rid of those naked window boxes just yet.
 Instead, fill them with pinecones, berry garland, leaves, branches, mini pumpkins, and other fall-inspired items from around your yard or a local farmer’s market.